Avira Review: Quick Expert Summary

-To test Avira’s scanner, I downloaded and hid just over 1,000 test files all over my device, including ransomware, trojans, spyware, keylogging malware, and rootkits.
-Avira detected 100% of my test files, which is very impressive — only a few competitors, like Norton, Bitdefender, and McAfee, earned perfect scores in our malware testing.
+Avira detected 100% of malware files in my tests, which is very impressive — this included ransomware, trojans, spyware, keylogging malware, rootkits, and more.
+Only a few competitors, like Norton, Bitdefender, and McAfee, earned perfect scores in our malware testing.
 The full system scan took just over an hour and I didn’t experience any noticeable slowdown on my device — even McAfee slowed down my device a bit during a full disk antivirus scan!

 I really like the variety of scans Avira offers, which allows users to schedule shorter scans for specific areas of interest.
 In addition to a full system scan and quick scan, Avira includes the following scans: